common-workflow-language/cwl-v1.2/concepts.md

 ## Extensions and metadata

-Input metadata (for example, a lab sample identifier) may be represented within a tool or workflow using input parameters which are explicitly propagated to output.
+Input metadata (for example, a sample identifier) may be represented within a tool or workflow using input parameters which are explicitly propagated to output.
 Future versions of this specification may define additional facilities for working with input/output metadata.